advancedconcepts/opython/README.md

 TBD

+There are some prebuilt xcomps ready for use in the `prebuilt` directory

 ## Installation

 - under macOS there is always a system-wide installation of Python available, under Windows you must install Python from https://www.python.org/downloads/windows/ : oPython needs a 2.7+ version, not a 3.X version